Time to Buy the Dip on Archer Aviation Stock Below $10?

 *Stock Advisor returns as of August 25, 2025

 Brett Schafer has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Uber Technologies.
-The Motley Fool recommends Lyft.
+The Motley Fool recommends Stellantis.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.